Forza Horizon 6 – Latest News And Release Date

 We will likely get some form of the Horizon Festival for FH6.
 After all, the festivals have been an integral part of the series for almost a decade now, and it will be a huge risk to drop them.

 The Forza Horizon 5 Car List didn’t disappoint.
-At the initial launch, it provided over 530 cars, and with the many updates that followed, the tally is now almost 900!
+At launch, it offered over 530 cars, and with the many updates that followed, the tally is now almost 900!
 We expect the same story with Horizon 6.

 We hope that the new game can incorporate new models from Forza Motorsport.
 Ideally, the update will feature an expanded selection of unique and rare JDM drift and race cars to represent the local automotive culture.

-Fans hope for a more varied lineup that focuses on different car brands rather than multiple variants of the same model and includes unique options like Kei cars and trucks.
+Fans hope for an even more extensive selection of rare and iconic Japanese vehicles, with a lineup that focuses on different car brands rather than multiple variants of the same model.

 For example, the quirky Toyota Hiace van has gone down well with Gran Turismo 7 fans in the recent update.